ztenretep/tron_tools/README.md

 ## Motivation

 <p align="justify">In the past I used a wallet that allowed me to do TRON (TRX) staking.
 Some times ago, that wallet provider disabled the staking function.
 Accordingly, I was looking for a way to do everything necessary from the command line on myself.
-With the <code>tronapi</code> from PyPi I found a Python package that seems to be useful for testing purposes and more.</p>
+With the tronapi from PyPi I found a Python package that seems to be useful for testing purposes and more.</p>

 ## Introduction